ClimateCompatibleGrowth/GeoH2/README.md

 Parameter references for this case are attached.
 However, as the code is written in a generalized way, it is possible to analyse all sorts of regions.

-GeoH2 builds upon a preliminary code iteration produced by Leander Müller, available under a CC-BY-4.0 licence: [https://github.com/leandermue/GEOH2](https://github.com/leandermue/GEOH2).
+GeoX builds upon a preliminary code iteration produced by Leander Müller, available under a CC-BY-4.0 licence: [https://github.com/leandermue/GEOH2](https://github.com/leandermue/GEOH2).
 It also integrates code produced by Nick Salmon under an MIT licence:
 [https://github.com/nsalmon11/LCOH_Optimisation](https://github.com/nsalmon11/LCOH_Optimisation)

 ___

 # Setup instructions

 ## Clone the repository
-First, clone the GeoH2 repository using `git`.
+First, clone the GeoX repository using `git`.

 `... % git clone https://github.com/ClimateCompatibleGrowth/GeoH2.git`

 ## Environment setup
 The python package requirements are in the `environment.yaml` file.
 You can install these requirements in a new environment using `mamba` package and environment manager (installation instructions [here](https://mamba.readthedocs.io/en/latest/installation/mamba-installation.html)):

-` .../GEOH2 % mamba env create -f environment.yaml`
+` .../GEOX % mamba env create -f environment.yaml`

 Then activate this new environment using

-`.../GEOH2 % mamba activate geoh2`
+`.../GEOX % mamba activate geox`

 ## CDS API setup
 The `get_weather_data` rule downloads the relevant historical weather data from the ERA-5 reanalysis dataset using [Atlite](https://atlite.readthedocs.io/en/latest/) to create a cutout.
 For this process to work, you need to register and set up your CDS API key as described on the [Climate Data Store website](https://cds.climate.copernicus.eu/api-how-to).

-**Note:** Ensure the API key and URL are affiliated with CDS-Beta.

 ## Solver setup
-For the `optimize_hydrogen_plant` rule to work, you will need a solver installed on your computer.
+For the `plant_optimization` rule to work, you will need a solver installed on your computer.
 You can use any solver that works with [PyPSA](https://pypsa.readthedocs.io/en/latest/installation.html), such as [Cbc](https://github.com/coin-or/Cbc), a free, open-source solver, or [Gurobi](https://www.gurobi.com/), a commerical solver with free academic licenses available.
 Install your solver of choice following the instructions for use with Python and your operating system in the solver's documentation.

-In `Scripts/optimize_hydrogen_plant.py` line 160, the solver is set to `gurobi`.
+In `scripts/plant_optimization.py` line 160, the solver is set to `gurobi`.
 This must be changed if you choose to use a different solver.

+> [!NOTE]
-**Note**: Snakemake uses Cbc, which will be installed upon environment setup.
+> Snakemake uses Cbc, which will be installed upon environment setup.
 To check, activate your environment and enter `mamba list` in your terminal for the environment's list of packages.
 ___

 # Preparing input data